Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/BGM1.rst

     Jupyter Notebook
-        A tool to help organize a project with progamming involved
+        A tool to help organize a project with progamming involved.
+An introduction is given here :ref:`JN1`

     Fortran
         A computer programming language